mpizenberg/elm-test-rs/README.md

  1. The CLI, a rust application that generates all the needed JS and Elm files to run tests.
  2. The supervisor, a small Node JS script
-    (less than 100 lines, no dependency other than Node itself) tasked to spawn runners (Elm), start a reporter (Elm) and transfer tests results from the runners to the reporter.
+    (roughly 100 lines, no dependency other than Node itself) tasked to spawn runners (Elm), start a reporter (Elm) and transfer tests results from the runners to the reporter.
  3. An Elm package (pure, no debug logging) [mpizenberg/elm-test-runner][elm-test-runner]